 Save the file with the .sql extension in the home directory.

-Launch SQL*Plus command prompt from the directory where you created your PL/SQL file.
+Launch the SQL*Plus command prompt from the directory where you created your PL/SQL file.

 Type @file_name at the SQL*Plus command prompt to execute your program.

-If you are not using a file to execute PL/SQL scripts, then simply copy your PL/SQL code and then right click on the black window having SQL prompt and use paste option to paste complete code at the command prompt.
-Finally, just press enter to execute the code, if it is not already executed.
+If you are not using a file to execute the PL/SQL scripts, then simply copy your PL/SQL code and right-click on the black window that displays the SQL prompt; use the paste option to paste the complete code at the command prompt.
+Finally, just press Enter to execute the code, if it is not already executed.